Adventures in Machine Learning

 Mapping Out Multiple Joins

-When working with multiple tables, its important to map out the different JOINs we will need to use.
+When working with multiple tables, it’s important to map out the different JOINs we will need to use.
 A SELECT statement can include multiple JOINs, and each JOIN can have its own set of conditions.

 Mapping out the different JOINs we will need to use can help to ensure that our code is optimized and easy to maintain.